yojiwatanabe/TSC-Ferret/README.md

     * `-i IP_RANGE` allows user to filter for certain IPs (see IP Address + IP Range filter section below)
     * `-d` allows duplicates to be shown in table, default behavior is to only show latest scan result
     * `-e` will email the results to user-specified recipients (see Emailing Results) below
-    * `-c` changes the table output method from a HTML file to a CSV file
-    * `-p` changes the table output method from a HTML file to a PDF file
+    * `-o` changes the output file type from the default (HTML) to one of four total choices: HTML, PDF, CSV, and JSON
 3. Open results with an HTML, CSV, or PDF viewer, according to the chosen output

 ### Search Queries
 Tenable Security Center Search allows for special queries for all plugins.
 This gives the user more control over how they wish to retrieve the plugin output.
 A text file (.txt) with newline separated words can be used to specify which word to query.
 For example, if one was interested in `gcc`, `make`, and `python` on different hosts, the text file would look like: